 I would not recommend taking all samples to a pool store on a regular maintenance basis, but having them check your pool chemistry every few months is pretty safe.

 Which Testing Method Should You Use?

 However, liquid tests are more time-consuming and complex to use.
-Therefore, I feel that for most new pool owners, testing strips are a much more efficient option that can be just as accurate as liquid drop testing.
+Therefore, I feel that testing strips are a much more efficient option for most new pool owners that can be just as accurate as liquid drop testing.

 I recommend testing your water at least 2 to 3 times a week to keep your water clean and safe.
-So if you are unsure of which method works best for you, try them both out and see how you feel.
+So if you are unsure which method works best for you, try them out and see how you feel.

 Any further questions?
 Let me know.

 We all know that testing is important.
 It is the only way to know what is going on in your pool water.
 Maintaining your pH and chlorine is the first step in preventing algae and bacteria from growing in your pool.
 It also ensures that the water is comfortable for swimmers.
 Test your water frequently by taking a water sample to a pool store, using quick and easy testing strips, or using a chemical dropper test.
-Each method is beneficial for many different reasons, so it is ultimately up to you to choose how you wish to test your water!
+Each method is beneficial for many reasons, so it is ultimately up to you to choose how you wish to test your water!